-Ampulance WE HAVE (as at March 2023) WE WILL (as at March 2023) PROGRESS (since March 2023) activities outside care and nursing to include outdoor activities and skills that seeks to enhance personal development and growth for each Cadet aligned to that Cadet's individual capacities.
+PROGRESS (since March WE HAVE (as at March 2023) WE WILL (as at March 2023) 2023) This Award is similar to the An Gaisce scheme and introduces Cadets to activities outside care and nursing to include outdoor activities and skills that seeks to enhance personal development and growth for each Cadet aligned to that Cadet's individual capacities.
 8D An "out and about" policy is being implemented on an interim basis under which all trips involving cadets must be approved in advance with adult-to-cadet supervisory ratios a minimum requirement.
 We have a de-facto cadet management handbook specifically tailored to the running and management of cadet divisions.
 We will ensure all appropriate measures are in place to ensure the safety and wellbeing of cadets in SJAI's care.
 We will have the "out and about policy" formally approved and continue to ensure that it is rigidly enforced.
 We will charge the cadet and youth development department to formalise the cadet management handbook after reviewing it to ensure all issues and recommendations in Dr Shannon's report are fully implemented.
 We will ensure both policies - the out-and-about policy and the cadet management handbook - are formally approved by the cadet and youth development department, Commissioner, safeguarding team and board before end-June 2023.
 We will ensure the cadet and youth department reports on an annual basis directly to the Board of SJAI on its work and achievements as well as any additional supports required.
-The Out and About Policy is in place and updated in line with current best practice.
+The "Out and About" Policy is in place and updated in line with current best practice.
 The Cadet Management Handbook (Cadet Division Manual) has been completed and approved by the Board.
-The Cadet & Youth Dept prepares monthly progress reports that are issued to the Department Head Group and Commissioner.
+The Cadet & Youth Dept prepares regular progress reports that are issued to the Department Head Group and Commissioner.